[ Usenet FAQs | Web FAQs | Documents | RFC Index ]

 "FREDDIE" or "FREDDY"?

-Manual, C100608.
-This FAQ List adopts the convention of Atari's technical
+This FAQ List adopts the original convention from Atari's technical

 documentation: "FREDDIE"